Jaylen Waddle Player Prop Bets for NFL Week 9 | Miami vs. Houston 11/7/2021

 Matchup vs. Houston

-- The 266.3 yards per game the Texans are allowing through the air makes them the NFL's 17th-ranked pass defense.
+- The Texans have the NFL's 17th-ranked pass defense this season, giving up 266.3 yards per game through the air.

-- The Texans have surrendered 15 touchdowns through the air (1.9 per game).
-They are 22nd in the league in that category.
+- The Texans' defense is 22nd in the league, conceding 1.9 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Bills, Waddle reeled in four passes for 29 yards while being targeted 11 times.
+- In last week's game against the Bills, Waddle was targeted 11 times and recorded four catches for 29 yards.

-- Waddle hauled in 182 yards (on 21 catches) with two touchdowns over his last three outings.
-He was targeted 32 times, and averaged 60.7 yards per game.
+- Waddle's stat line over his last three games includes 21 grabs for 182 yards and two touchdowns.
+He put up 60.7 yards per game, and was targeted 32 times.

 Waddle's Miami Teammates